 - Smokers should aim to quit.
 Their bodies will thank them.

-- It is also advisable to keep a healthy weight and keep BMI below 25.
+- It is also advisable to keep a healthy weight and keep a body mass index (BMI) below 25.

 - For people with a very high risk of developing cardiovascular disease, medication may be needed.